Multi-sided Matching for the Association of Space-Air-Ground Integrated Systems

 \section{Abstract}

-Space-air-ground integrated networks (SAGINs) will play a key role in 6G communication systems.
-They are considered a promising technology to enhance the network capacity in highly dense agglomerations and to provide connectivity in rural areas.
-The multi-layer and heterogeneous nature of SAGINs necessitates an innovative design of their multi-tier associations.
-We propose a modeling of the SAGINs association problem using multi-sided matching theory.
-Our aim is to provide a reliable, asynchronous and fully distributed approach that associates nodes across the layers so that the total end-to-end rate of the assigned agents is maximized.
-To this end, our problem is modeled as a multi-sided many-to-one matching game.
-A randomized matching algorithm with low information exchange is proposed.
+Space-air-ground integrated networks (SAGINs) will play a pivotal role in 6G communication systems.
+They are considered a promising technology for enhancing network capacity in densely populated urban areas and extending connectivity to rural regions.
+However, the complex, multi-layered, and heterogeneous nature of SAGINs demands an innovative approach to designing their multi-tier associations.
+In this context, we propose a modeling of the SAGINs association problem using multi-sided matching theory.
+Our objective is to devise a reliable, asynchronous, and fully distributed approach that associates nodes across the layers to maximize the total end-to-end rate of the assigned agents.
+To achieve this, our problem is formulated as a multi-sided many-to-one matching game.
+We introduce a randomized matching algorithm with minimal information exchange.
 The algorithm is shown to reach an efficient and stable association between nodes in adjacent layers.
-Our simulation results show that the proposed approach achieves significant gain compared to the greedy and distance-based algorithms.
+Simulation results show that our proposed approach yields significant gains compared to both greedy and distance-based algorithms.